ssube/VoodooShader/README.md

 3. Adapters
 4. Running Voodoo
 5. Reporting Bugs
-6. Contact & Legal
+6. Contact
-7. Resources
+7. Legal

 ### 1. Summary

-The Voodoo Shader Framework is a set of support libraries designed to provide extensive shader integration into graphics applications, both before and after development.
+The Voodoo Shader Framework is a comprehensive graphics framework for adding and extending shaders during development or after release.
+Voodoo works with both Direct3D and OpenGL, in games and other applications.

 Voodoo uses a system of core modules and adapters to provide the widest compatibility and best performance possible across a wide range of applications and APIs.
-Voodoo supports both OpenGL and DirectX, using nVidia's Cg language.
-In addition, Voodoo provides a second processing step to provide shaders with easy access to other resources, especially textures.
+This core framework remains constant between target applications and adapters, providing a unified set of features and single target for shaders.

-The Voodoo core and supported shaders remain constant between target applications and adapters, providing a unified set of features and single target for shaders.
+Voodoo supports both OpenGL and DirectX, from OGL1.1 and D3D8 to OGL4.0 and D3D11.
+Shaders are developed cross-API using nVidia's Cg language, while Voodoo provides a second processing step to provide shaders with easy access to other resources, especially textures.

 ### 2. Installation

 The Voodoo system function using a core-adapter model.
-The Voodoo core handles most functions, and game-specific adapters interface it with each game in detail.
+The Voodoo core handles most functions, and program-specific adapters interface with each program in detail.

 The Voodoo core comes in an install wizard to simplify installation.
 This wizard creates the registry keys Voodoo needs to function properly.
 To install the core, simply run this wizard and